DAVID KELLER - Leadership and Ethics

 JOEL WITZEL - Leadership in the School and Community

-Dr. Joel Witzel, PhD, graduated from the United States Air Force Academy in 1988 and retired from the Air Force as a Lieutenant Colonel after 27 years of commissioned service.
-He began his career as a KC-135 tanker navigator and spent the last 14 years in the Air Force as an instructor and trainer, most recently working in the Air Force Academy’s Center for Character and Leadership Development since 2004.
+Dr. Joel Witzel, PhD, is a Course Director for Falcon AeroLab, a homeschool enrichment program.
+He utilizes aviation concepts and other sciences to develop students’ STEM skills and interests.
+He graduated from the United States Air Force Academy in 1988 and retired from the Air Force as a Lieutenant Colonel after 27 years of commissioned service.
+He began his career as a KC-135 tanker navigator and spent 19 of his 27 years in the Air Force as an instructor and trainer, mainly working in the Air Force Academy’s Center for Character and Leadership Development from 2005 to 2014.
 There, he oversaw character development programs, scholarly initiatives, and the Academy’s honor system.
+He also taught the core leadership course for the Air Force Academy’s Department of Behavioral Sciences and Leadership for 5 years.
 Joel holds a doctoral degree in Diversity and Higher Learning from the University of Denver’s Morgridge College of Education.
 He has over 2,500 hours flying experience, with dozens of deployments around the world, including a year-long deployment to Kabul, Afghanistan from 2011 to 2012.
-Joel is the Connections Director at the Ascent Church in Monument, Colorado, where he oversees the adult equipping ministries and the volunteer and serving opportunities for the church.
 He and his wife Marty have three college-age children, and they have lived in Colorado since 2004.

 ANJA WYNNE - American Free Enterprise System